 Hostels in Valencia offering bike rentals to cycle around Valencia

 Hôme Youth Hostel and Hôme Backpackers Hostel, the two hostels that Hôme Hostels has in Valencia, are located in the historic centre of the city.
-Hôme Youth Hostel, particularly, is located two steps from the Plaza del Mercado, one of the neuralgic centres of the city, since it is the place where both the symbolic gothic building of the Lonja (formerly a silk market) and the Central Market stand.
+Hôme Youth Hostel, particularly, is located two steps from the Plaza del Mercado, one of the neuralgic centers of the city, since it is the place where both the symbolic gothic building of the Lonja (formerly a silk market) and the Central Market stand.